Dark-Willow/networking-troubleshooting-lab/README.md

 This repository documents a hands-on networking troubleshooting lab using a Windows 10 client in an Active Directory lab environment.

 The purpose of this project is to practise common IT Support and Service Desk network checks, including IP configuration review, ping testing, DNS testing, traceroute checks, IPv4 adapter review, default gateway troubleshooting, NAT adapter configuration, DNS cache commands, network adapter troubleshooting, DNS misconfiguration troubleshooting, and troubleshooting documentation.
+The lab also includes service desk-style tickets to document each issue from a support workflow perspective.

 ## Lab Environment